 1. What is Hispanic Heritage Month?

-2. Food Tasting
+2. Food Fridays

 3. Notable Hispanic American of the Day

 Similar to my Cultura Diaria, I wanted to create a daily resource for Hispanic Heritage Month.
 I put together a calendar of notable Hispanic Americans for each school day of Hispanic Heritage Month.
 Each day has a notable Hispanic American, their photo, something they are known for (Spanish and English versions), and a link to a short video clip about them.
 This would make a great class starter or warmup during HHM.
-I even included coordinating bulletin board headers in case you wanted to print out the pages for a bulletin board or hallway display for HHM.
-You can find more info about this resource here.

 4. Show and Tell

-5. Notable Hispanic Americans Research Project
+5. Research a Notable Hispanic American

 6. Hispanic Crafts